braintree/pg_ha_migrations/README.md

     - If the lock is not acquired, sleep `PgHaMigrations::LOCK_FAILURE_RETRY_DELAY_MULTLIPLIER * PgHaMigrations::LOCK_TIMEOUT_SECONDS`, and start again at step 1.
 3. If the lock is acquired, proceed to run the given block.

-Safely acquire an access exclusive lock for a table.

 ```ruby
 safely_acquire_lock_for_table(:table) do
   ...
 end
 ```

-Safely acquire a lock for a table in a different mode.
+Safely acquire a lock on a table in `SHARE` mode.

 ```ruby
 safely_acquire_lock_for_table(:table, mode: :share) do